 The 37-acre complex replaces the nearby Wishard Hospital, presenting an opportunity for a complete transformation that is rare for urban academic medical centers.
 Rather than create a massive single structure, the team assembled hospital elements into distinct programs, creating a series of linked buildings and spaces.
-This thoughtful composition creates open courtyards that complement the rigor of internal space and function is complemented by the natural open spaces formed by a thoughtful composition and placement of buildings.
+This thoughtful composition creates open courtyards that complement the rigor of internal spaces.

 The facade is defined by a contemporary use of glass, metal and precast concrete panels.
 These simple, modern materials articulate frames, planes and volumes that define internal functions and communicate a broader community identity about the hospital’s programs.

 Every aspect of the design focuses on the health and wellness of patients.
 Reorganizing care delivery for all key departments has streamlined patient movement and eliminated wasted space.
 The efficient plan enables the new hospital to serve 20 percent more patients in one-third less space.

 The public realm framework provides a system of roadways, pathways and landscape between the hospital and the university campus.
 Positioned at the main entry to the hospital and clinic, The Commonground at Eskenazi Health is a flexible public plaza with water features and a restaurant pavilion.

 The Eskenazi Health Sky Farm, a rooftop fruit and vegetable garden with 5,000 square feet of growable space, highlights healthy eating and wellness habits while giving patients and employees opportunities to enjoy nature.